tbuller/CV/README.md

 #### Makers Academy (September 2022 to January 2023)
 _Selective full-stack software development bootcamp_
-- Learnt new programming languages and successfully implemented them in projects, combining them with various technologies such as technologies used in the MERN stack
+- Learnt new programming languages and successfully implemented them in projects, combining them with various technologies such as those used in the MERN stack
-- Emphasis on OOP and TDD (jest, rspec), instilling good programming practices
+- Emphasis on OOP and TDD (jest, rspec, cypress), instilling good programming practices
 - Focus on group work i.e. pairing and working with AGILE principles.
 This has been beneficial to my ability to collaborate with others as well as my communication skills
 - Heavy reliance on Github for version control, as well as Trello and Miro for stand-ups
 - Use of databases such as PostgreSQL and MongoDB